stintel/vallumd/README.md

 vallumd
 =======

+> :warning: the nftables support is currently experimental

 This program allows you to centralize and distribute IP blacklists.

 If you maintain a server on the Internet, it's very likely you encountered